 - Nobody knows what application some cloud resources belong to.

 - It is unclear who owns what in a cloud environment; responsibilities are blurred or completely undefined.

-- Auditing and compliance reporting is problematic because the requirements for data security, service availability, and disaster recovery are not mapped to the used cloud services.
+- Auditing and compliance reporting are problematic because the requirements for data security, service availability, and disaster recovery are not mapped to the used cloud services.

-- The operational cost per running application in Azure is unknown, or some workloads can even be obsolete.
+- The operational cost per application in Azure is unknown, and some workloads can even be obsolete.